diabetichunny/Stock-Ticker-Dashboard/README.md

 # Stock-Ticker-Dashboard
-A simple stock tIcker dashboard that shows the stock closing prices of multiple companies at the same time.
+A simple stock ticker dashboard that shows the stock closing prices of multiple companies at the same time.

+Using Plotly's Dash Framework and pandas-datareader library.